greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/function-summary.html.md

 |`@>`|`tsquery` contains another ?|`'cat'::tsquery @> 'cat & rat'::tsquery`|`f`|
 |`<@`|`tsquery` is contained in ?|`'cat'::tsquery <@ 'cat & rat'::tsquery`|`t`|

-**Note:** The `tsquery` containment operators consider only the lexemes listed in the two queries, ignoring the combining operators.
+> **Note** The `tsquery` containment operators consider only the lexemes listed in the two queries, ignoring the combining operators.

 In addition to the operators shown in the table, the ordinary B-tree comparison operators \(=, <, etc\) are defined for types `tsvector` and `tsquery`.
 These are not very useful for text searching but allow, for example, unique indexes to be built on columns of these types.